 A new Twitter user who reads a blog telling them that sharing links to your website is spam may avoid the Spam Scarlet Letter, but be marked by the most tragic fate of all, getting no return on investment from their Social Media efforts.

-As a Social Media Virtual Assistant, I know that sharing links on Twitter increases website traffic.
+As an owner of a White Label Social Media Agency, I know that sharing links on Twitter increases website traffic.
 Pay per click advertising like Google Adwords has gained a place in the marketing arsenal of many businesses.
 I hope that these latest figures go some way in helping people add the Twitter cluster bomb to their arsenal.
 (No need to throw out those email marketing hand grenades or direct mail fire bombs.
 You will still need them.)